saegey/saegey/README.md

-# 👋 Hey, I’m Adam Saegebarth
+# 👋 Hi, I’m Adam Saegebarth

 I’m a **Senior Software Engineer** with decades of experience building products for startups and established companies in Seattle and Miami.
 My work spans **full-stack web & mobile development, backend systems, data engineering, and DevOps** — always with a focus on creative technical solutions and collaborative impact.